 5.2.
 Tissue Dielectric Parameters for Head and Body Phantoms

-The head and body tissue dielectric parameters recommended by the IEEE Std.
-1528 have been incorporated in the following table.
+The head tissue dielectric parameters recommended by the IEC/IEEE 62209-1528 have been incorporated in the following table.
+The body tissue dielectric parameters recommended by the IEC/IEEE 62209-1528 have been incorporated in the following table.